meet-projects/Firebase-Lab/README.md

 # Firebase Lab

 ## Objective:
-In this lab, you will learn how to implement ListView in your Android Studio apps and understanding how the Adapter works!
+In this lab, you will learn how to use Firebase in your Android Studio Apps, being able to read and store data from your users!

-By the end of this lab, you will have a custom ListView displaying all your users.
+By the end of this lab, you will your Android Studio project done, having implemented many aspects of Android Studio, including: Firebase & ListView.

 ## Instructions:

-In this lab, you will continue from the previous labs and you will be adding a User ListView to your app!
+In this lab, you will continue from the previous labs and you will be implementing Firebase!

-1. User class:
-    - Open a Java file for your `User` class.
+1. Connecting Firebase Project to Android Studio Project:
+    - Create a new project in Firebase and set up Authentication & Realtime Firebase.
+    - Sign in your email in Android Studio.
+    - Open Tools --> Firebase --> Authentication --> Connect.

+2. Firebase Authentication:
-    - Add the following attributes to your class:
+    - Add the Authentication dependency to your project.
-      - Name.
-      - Email.
-      - Password.
-      - you can add any **additional attributes** you want.
-    - Using **generate**, add a constructor, setters, getters and a toString.

-2. `ListView` in XML:
-    - Add a `ListView` component to your activity's XML file.
-    - Open an XML file for the **custom row** in the layout folder and design it, should at least include:
-        - Name.
-        - Email
+    - In the SignUpActivity:

-3. Creating an ArrayAdapter:
-    - Create a new class named `UserArrayAdapter`.
+        - Create a function called create_user, that takes email & password.
+        - In the function add the Firebase Signup.
+        - When the Task is successful go to HomeActivity, otherwise display a message, saying "Authentication Failed".
+    - In the MainActivity do the same as before but adapted to Signin.
+    - When the User signs out in HomeActivity using the Menu, Sign them out.

+3. Firebase Realtime Database:
-    - Copy the [ClassNameArrayAdapter](https://docs.google.com/document/d/148VUAErpZurx5NGTrQZ2Vxm_GZXy7Mt39oZ5b2plvAo/edit) template.
-Make sure to replace your class name instead of ClassName.
+    - Add the Realtime Database dependency to your project.
-    - Get the user object using `getItem()`:
+    - Edit the User Class as needed to work with the database.
-      - Make sure that the object is not null.
+    - In the create_user function, when the task is successful:
+        - Add the user signed up (email, name & password) using their Uid to the Database under the Reference Users.
-    - Get the Views from the custom_row and set the values according to the user objects.
+    - Get all the users from the database and add them to the ArrayList and display them in the ListView.

-4. In the Activity's Java file:
-    - Create a user `ArrayList` and add objects to the list.
-    - Initialize the `ListView` and find it through its id.
-    - Initialize the `ArrayAdapter` and create an adapter object using your custom Adapter.
-    - Set the ListView adapter to the one you made.

 ##### Call an Instructor/TA to check your completed tasks

 ### Bonus:

-1. Make the items clickable:
+1. Continuing the ListView Bonus:
-    - If we click on an item in the list, a new page will be opened:
-    - The new page will show the name of the user we clicked on.

-2. Let’s add a profile image:
-    - Add an src attribute to your User class (should be String).
-    - Add a rounded image component to the layout we prepared for our rows.
+    - Figure out how to have a profile picture saved in the Realtime Database!

 ###### make sure you commit and push your code.